 Preventative controls are measures used to keep an adverse event from occurring in the first place.
 This broad category encompasses everything from keycard entrance controls, to segregation of duties, to complex password requirements.
 Preventative controls are adopted after a risk assessment has determined what risks might affect different areas of your company.

-Detective controls are used to study transactions and see whether any failures have occurred already, to fix the problem before it causes further issues.
+Detective controls are used to study transactions and see whether any failures have occurred.
+This allows executives to fix a problem before it causes further issues, but as the name implies, detective controls only detect issues after they’ve taken root.
 Quality checks, reconciliation of bank statements, inventory counts, internal audits, and external audits are all examples of detective controls.

 - Implementing a more vigorous training procedure